bstaruk/starbase/README.md

 3. in `/src/app.js`, remove the `import` statement that references `offline-plugin`
 4. delete `/src/app/lib/offline-plugin.js`

-_There is no consequence or side-effect to removing this feature, besides limiting offline access to your project._
+_There is no consequence to removing this feature, besides limiting offline access to your project._

 ## features you may want to know about